 One of our favorite hors d’oeuvres ideas is to serve small, bite-size versions of your favorite foods, like sliders, corn dogs, or even pizza.
 It’s also the perfect time to be adventurous and serve less-familiar dishes—think appetizer-size portions of foods you love that might be a bit too bold a choice for the main course.
 You’ll also want to impress your guests with surprising, unexpected food presentations.
 For example, instead of serving mac ’n' cheese in ramekins, you could deep-fry a bite-size portion and serve it on a lollipop stick.

-Here are our favorite, most creative hors d’oeuvres and finger foods we’ve seen to give you some serious wedding appetizer ideas and inspiration.
+Here are our favorite, most creative hors d’oeuvres and finger foods we’ve seen to give you some serious wedding appetizer inspiration.

 Feta Watermelon Cubes

 We could eat several of these watermelon and feta bites.
 Refreshing and crisp, they make the perfect snack for summer weddings.
 They're also a great option to feed your bridal party as you get ready.

 Keep the season in mind as you plan your wedding hors d’oeuvres.
 Go for lighter, refreshing options in the summer months and hearty and warm alternatives with thicker sauces in the winter.

 Serve beef sliders open-face on a biscuit to show off all their savory goodness.
 Top each with a crispy onion for some extra flavor.
 The single garden bloom adds an elegant touch.

 Blend street food with elegant cuisine with these tasty Pollo Asado tacos.
 Make them miniature-sized for the most delicious wedding appetizer.
 We love how the cilantro topping can double as a pretty garnish.